TBCTSystems/bct-applications-architecture/poc/bao-poc/README.md

     └── docker-compose.yaml
 ```

-This is just to organize your Vault config and certs in one place.
+This is just to organize your bao config and certs in one place.

 ---